pantheon-systems/documentation/source/content/guides/local-development/03-jenkins.md

 ---
 title: Local Development on Pantheon
-subtitle: Automatically Test and Deploy GitHub Changes to Pantheon from an Existing Jenkins Server
+subtitle: Automatically Test and Deploy to Pantheon with Jenkins
-description: Configure an existing Jenkins server to automatically test and deploy code changes to Pantheon when pushed to GitHub.
+description: Configure an existing Jenkins server to test and deploy code changes to Pantheon automatically when pushed to GitHub.
 categories: [automate]
 tags: [collaborate, continuous-integration, git, iterate]
 date: 6/20/2017